rsksmart/rsk-mcp-server/README.md

 # Rootstock MCP Server

-A Model Context Protocol (MCP) server that provides onchain tools for Claude AI, allowing it to interact with the Rootstock (RSK) blockchain.
+A Model Context Protocol (MCP) server that provides onchain tools for Cursor, Claude AI, among others.
+Allowing it to interact with the Rootstock (RSK) blockchain.

 ## Features